scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

    ..
 First author: Patrick
       For inspiration, you can see the following content:https://colab.research.google.com/github/giovaniceotto/rocketpy/blob/master/docs/notebooks/getting_started_colab.ipynb#scrollTo=qsXBVgGANVGD
+   ..Revisor1: Adriano

-Apogee is one of the most important results in a Rocket Flight on competitions, it's highly valuable for teams to understand how the parameters of the Rocket changes the Apogee, as a direct function is not available for this kind of computation, the caracteristic of running simulation quickly are utilized for evaluating how the Apogee is affected by the mass of the Rocket.
+Because of performance and safety reasons, apogee is one of the most important results in rocketry competitions, and it's highly valuable for teams to understand how different Rocket parameters can change it.
+Since a direct relation is not available for this kind of computation, the caracteristic of running simulation quickly are utilized for evaluatin how the Apogee is affected by the mass of the Rocket.
 This function is highly used during the early phases of the design of a Rocket.

 An example of code of how this could be achieved: